dockstore/dockstore-documentation/docs/launch-with/anvil-launch-with.rst

 AnVIL
 =====

-Dockstore integrates with the AnVIL, the Analysis, Visualization, and Informatics Lab-space platform, allowing you to launch WDL-based workflows from Dockstore in AnVIL.
+Dockstore integrates with the the Analysis, Visualization, and Informatics Lab-space (AnVIL) platform, allowing you to launch WDL-based workflows from Dockstore in AnVIL.
 Here is some information on what that looks like from a user point of view in a mini-tutorial.